Interactive Medical-SAM2 GUI: A Napari-based semi-automatic annotation tool for medical images: Statement of Need

-Interactive Medical-SAM2 GUI targets this practical gap by packaging Medical-SAM2 propagation into a local-first Napari workflow designed for efficient 3D annotation across many patient studies using only DICOM or NIfTI inputs.
+Interactive Medical-SAM2 GUI addresses this practical limitation by integrating Medical-SAM2 propagation into a local-first Napari workflow designed for efficient 3D annotation across multiple patient studies using only standard DICOM or NIfTI inputs.